OverZealous/cdnizer/README.md

 > The benefit of doing it this way is that the version used from the CDN *always* matches your local copy.
 It will never automatically be updated to a newer patch version without being tested.

-> ##### options.files[].common

-> Load in the default data for an existing common public CDN.
-This has the same format as a [public CDN string](#optionsfilescommon-cdn) above.

-> Using this option allows you to customize the settings for the package, by overriding any property in this section (e.g.: providing `test`, or a different `package` name).

 > ##### options.files[].cdn

 > Type: `String`
 > Default: `options.defaultCDN`

+> This it the template for the replacement string.
+It can either be a custom CDN string, or it can be a common public CDN string, using the same format as a [public CDN string](#optionsfilescommon-cdn) above.

+> *Common Public CDN String:*

+> Load in the default data for an existing common public CDN, using the format `'<provider>:<package>(@version)?'`.
+You can then customize the settings for the package, by overriding any property in this section (e.g.: providing a fallback `test`, a different `package` name, or even matching a different `file`).

+> *Custom CDN String:*

-> Provides a custom CDN string, which can be a simple static string, or contain one or more underscore/lodash template properties to be injected into the string:
+> Provide a custom CDN string, which can be a simple static string, or contain one or more underscore/lodash template properties to be injected into the string:

 > * `versionFull`: if [`package`](#optionsfilespackage) was provided, this is the complete version currently installed version from bower.
 > * `version`: if `package` was provided, this is the `major(.minor)?(.patch)?` version number, minus any trailing information (such as `-beta*` or `-snapshot*`).